TechHutTV/homelab/monitoring/README.md

 https://github.com/charlie-haley/omada_exporter

 #### Work in Progress
-Feel free to send any feedback or rise any issues.
+Feel free to send any feedback or raise any issues.
 This is a new repo and I'm organizing everything and trying to get it to be as good as I can.